 Fort Cumberland edges Hedgesville, 2-1; Garrett County, Potomac Valley fall

 Jun.
-18—HEDGESVILLE, W.Va. — Landon McAlpine's go-ahead double in the seventh lifted Fort Cumberland Post 13 to a 2-1 victory over Hedgesville Post 60 on Tuesday.
+20—HEDGESVILLE, W.Va. — Landon McAlpine's go-ahead double in the seventh lifted Fort Cumberland Post 13 to a 2-1 victory over Hedgesville Post 60 on Tuesday.

 Fort Cumberland (5-2) struck first in the fourth inning on a Josef Sneathen safety squeeze.
 Peyton Girardin leveled the score with an RBI groundout an inning later, and the score was locked at 1-1 until McAlpine's winner.